What Is a Silent Divorce?

 What is the difference between a silent divorce and a legal separation?

 A silent divorce is an informal arrangement where couples remain legally married but live emotionally separate lives.
 Texas does not recognize legal separation as a formal status, though couples can enter into agreements regarding property and support while remaining married.
-A legal divorce, by contrast, formally dissolves the marriage through court proceedings, divides property, and ends the legal obligations of marriage.
+A legal divorce formally dissolves the marriage through court proceedings under Texas Family Code Chapter 6, divides property, and ends the legal obligations of marriage.

 Can a silent divorce become a legal divorce later?